 - Input fields which allow you to type in keywords (Job Titles, Companies and Location)

-- Checklists which allow you to select one or more options (Job Type)
+- Checklists which allow you to select one or more options

 1. To begin, open ParseHub and on our Home screen we will click on "New Project".
-The URL we will be using will be https://www.monster.com/jobs/advanced-search which you can type into the field if you would like to follow along.
+The URL we will be using will be https://ca.indeed.com/advanced_search which you can type into the field if you would like to follow along.
 Click on "Start project on this URL" to create your project.

 2. ParseHub will already be in select mode with an "Empty selection1" command.
-However, if this is not the case, click on the "+" button next to "Select page" and choose a Select command.

 - Click on the "+" button next to "Select page"